skypjack/entt/docs/md/entity.md

 same applies to the destruction of components and entities, for which the rules mentioned above apply.

-The additional limitation applies instead when a given component that is owned by a group is iterated outside of it.
-In this case, adding components that are part of the group itself can invalidate the iterators.
+The additional limitation pops out instead when a given component that is owned by a group is iterated outside of it.
+In this case, adding components that are part of the group itself may invalidate the iterators.
 There are no further limitations to the destruction of components and entities.<br/>
+Fortunately, this isn't always true.
+In fact, it almost never is and this happens only under certain conditions.
+In particular:

+* Iterating a type of component that is part of a group with a single component view and adding to an entity all the components required to get it into the group may invalidate the iterators.

+* Iterating a type of component that is part of a group with a multi component view and adding to an entity all the components required to get it into the group can invalidate the iterators, unless users specify another type of component to use to induce the order of iteration of the view (in this case, the former is treated as a free type and isn't affected by the limitation).

+In other words, the limitation doesn't exist as long as a type is treated as a free type (as an example with multi component views and partial- or non-owning groups) or iterated with its own group, but it can occur if the type is used as a main type to rule on an iteration.<br/>
 This happens because groups own the pools of their components and organize the data internally to maximize performance.
-Because of that, full consistency for owned components is guaranteed only when they are iterated as part of their groups.
+Because of that, full consistency for owned components is guaranteed only when they are iterated as part of their groups or as free types with multi component views and groups in general.

 # Empty type optimization